dxlebxnks/ActiveDirectoryHomeLab/README.md

 This repository holds the setup and documentation of my home lab, I've built up my lab from YouTube guides and other free online documentation.

+- 8.10.24 - Adding Windows Server Core as an AD
 <br />

 <h2> Hardware</h2>